 BC law also says that:

-If a child protection worker from the ministry or a delegated agency contacts you or visits your home to ask you questions about your family, this means that they think your child might be at risk and are looking into it.
-You have the right to get legal advice.
-Call Legal Aid immediately to find out if you qualify for a free lawyer:
+If a social worker from the ministry or a delegated Aboriginal agency contacts you or visits your home to ask you questions about your family, this means they think your child might be at risk and are looking into it.
+You have the right to free legal advice.
+Call Legal Aid BC immediately to find out if you qualify for a free lawyer:

 604-408-2172 (Greater Vancouver)